Lauv: 2014–2016: Beginnings and Lost in the Light

 Leff focused on writing and producing for other artists during college, straying from his personal songwriting style.
-During his sophomore year, he stumbled upon an interview with Paul Simon, in which Simon described his songwriting approach as a process of uncovering his innermost buried feelings.
+During his second year, he stumbled upon an interview with Paul Simon, in which Simon described his songwriting approach as a process of uncovering his innermost buried feelings.
 The interview helped Leff to get in touch with the way he used to write.
 Afterwards, Leff adopted the stage name Lauv, Latvian for "lion" (lauva), as a nod to his mother's heritage.
 His first name, Ari, means "lion" in Hebrew, and his zodiac sign is Leo.

 While getting over a break-up in fall of 2014, he co-wrote "The Other" with Michael Matosic.
 Although he was focused on writing potential songs for other artists, he felt "The Other" worked better as his own song.
 It would be the first song he released under the name Lauv.
 With "The Other", he also discovered his stripped-down electronic pop sound.
 The song is a fusion of rhythm and blues and indie-pop with influence from jazz guitar.
 The song gained blog attention and, after he uploaded it to SoundCloud in 2015, went viral, peaking at number three on blog aggregator Hype Machine, and hitting the Global Top 100 on Spotify.

 After graduating from NYU, Lauv signed to the publishing company Prescription Songs.

 On September 25, 2015, Lauv released his debut EP, Lost in the Light, which featured "The Other".
 Then, apart from releasing the single "Question" featuring Travis Mills in 2016, Lauv worked on writing and producing songs for other artists.

 Most notably, he co-wrote and co-produced "No Promises" for Cheat Codes and Demi Lovato, which reached number 7 on the Billboard Pop Songs chart.
-In an interview with iHeartRadio, Lauv stated that he's been friends with Trevor Dahl from Cheat Codes since "back in the Myspace days."
+In an interview with iHeartRadio, Lauv stated that he had been friends with Trevor Dahl from Cheat Codes since "back in the Myspace days."